 The previous sign up free ₱100 + registration bonus ₱88 casino activity has ended, but in order to continue to take care of the majority of EsballPH Halowin loyal players.

 Now!
-EsballPH Halowin are once again launching the Register Free ₱100 Sign Up Bonus Sharing FB monthly FREE ₱38 Casino Promotion.
+EsballPH Halowin are once again launching the New Member Register Free 200 Sign Up Bonus and Sharing FB monthly FREE ₱38 Casino Promotion.

 You can also click to enter the Online Casino Bonus & Promo introduction, which provides more diverse casino bonuses.